-(c) the extent to which, and how, the processes for identifying, assessing, prioritising and monitoring climaterelated risks and opportunities are integrated into and inform the entity's overall risk management process.
+(c) the extent to which, and how, the processes for identifying, assessing, prioritising and monitoring climate-related risks and opportunities are integrated into and inform the entity's overall risk management process.
+The Group conducts a materiality assessment annually to identify material ESG issues that are relevant to our business.